pulumi/terraform-provider-mongodbatlas/website/docs/r/alert_configuration.html.markdown

 In addition to all arguments above, the following attributes are exported:

-* `id` - Unique identifier used for terraform for internal manages and can be used to import.
+* `id` - Unique identifier used by the provider for internal manages and can be used to import.
 * `alert_configuration_id` - Unique identifier for the alert configuration.
 * `group_id` - Unique identifier of the project that owns this alert configuration.
 * `created` - Timestamp in ISO 8601 date and time format in UTC when this alert configuration was created.